Swarangigaurkar/swarangigaurkar/README.md

 # HELLO!!
 I'm Swara 👋👩‍💻

-A passionate developer who can be found exploring new technologies or appreciating nature when not immersed in code.
+A developer who loves diving into code, hiking in the great outdoors, and keeping up with the latest fashion trends.

 ## 🔭 I’m currently working on
 Optimizing data processing pipelines and building scalable web applications.